 Interim Scientific and Financial Reports must be submitted at the end of each reporting period as long as the grant remains active.
-Virtual check-in calls will be held at the six-month mark for awardees to provide update on progress.
 Final Scientific and Financial Reports must be filed within 90 days of the grant's end date.
 All reports must be submitted electronically via proposalcentral.com.
-All awardees will participate in a final report virtual call to provide presentation of project outcomes.
 The Financial Report must be approved and signed by someone with financial authority in the Office of Research and Sponsored Programs at the recipient's institution.